 Travelers may choose to fly in a helicopter for a once-in-a-lifetime opportunity to get a different perspective on a popular tourist destination, or as an alternative to the modern hassle of commercial flying.
 Sadly, statistics show that flights in smaller types of aircraft more commonly end in disaster.

 At an increasing number of international locations, travelers can choose to see the world’s natural wonders up close from the seat of a helicopter.
 The Grand Canyon and Hawaii are two popular destinations for helicopter tours, although these types of experiences are being offered at a growing list of other locations.
 Tour operators tend to hire hobbyist pilots who are often forced to fly in sometimes challenging conditions and through mountainous terrain, making accidents on these flights more common.
 The situation can become even more perilous when weather changes dramatically while a helicopter is in flight, as can often be the case on the Hawaiian Islands.

 Air Ambulance and Medical Helicopter Crashes

-In a medical emergency, patients may be transported to a medical facility by an air ambulance, medical helicopter, or medical transport plane.
-An already devastating situation can worsen if one of these aircraft experiences a crash or accident.
-In these cases, not only can patients suffer further injury or even death, but medical flight crew members can also experience severe injuries or fatalities.
-Ladd Sanger, managing partner of the Dallas office at Slack Davis Sanger, is a licensed helicopter pilot with deep knowledge of this type of aircraft and other emergency planes.
-Our attorneys also present and write extensively on the topic of air medical safety.
+In a medical emergency, pilots may feel extreme pressure to bring patients to a medical center by an air ambulance, medical helicopter, or medical transport plane as quickly as possible.
+An already devastating situation can quickly turn tragic if one of these aircraft experiences a crash or accident.
+In these cases, not only can patients suffer further injury or even death, but medical flight crew members and flight nurses can also experience severe injuries or fatalities.

 Offshore Helicopter Crashes and Accidents